Best Slack & Microsoft Teams IT Support Platforms in 2026

 • Responder notifications in Slack when tickets are assigned or updated

-Pricing: Halp is now bundled with Jira Service Management.
-JSM Standard starts at $17.65/agent/month.
-Cloud plans include Halp functionality; you're buying JSM, not a separate Halp license.
+Pricing: Halp's functionality is now bundled into Jira Service Management (delivered via Atlassian Assist); it is no longer sold as a standalone product.
+JSM Standard starts at around $20/agent/month — you're buying JSM, not a separate Halp license.

 Best for: Atlassian shops that already run Jira Service Management and want to add Slack as an intake layer.
 If JSM is your system of record, Halp is the most natural way to meet employees in Slack without replacing your ITSM.